 We use Python packages to structure and organize our code.
 When talking about Python packages, people generally mean one of the following:

-- Packages that are installable with tools like pip and pipenv, most often distributed through the Python Package Index.
+- Packages installable with tools like pip and pipenv are often distributed through the Python Package Index.

-- Packages in your own code base, used to structure and organize your code.
+- Packages in your code base are used to structure and organize your code.

-If you’re looking for how to install packages, you should read the article on installing packages with pip install instead.
-In addition, I can also recommend the article on virtual environments.
+If you’re looking for instructions on how to install packages, you should read the article on installing packages with pip install instead.
+I can also recommend the article on virtual environments.

 This article is about creating your own packages and modules.
 We’ll look at what packages are, how they are structured, and how to create a Python package.
 You’ll also discover how packages and modules work together to organize and structure your codebase.

-If you are not familiar with modules, read my article on Python modules first and then come back here.
+If you are unfamiliar with modules, read my article on Python modules first and then come back here.
 These two subjects are strongly related to each other.

 What are Python packages?

-A Python package is a directory that contains Python modules.
+A Python package is a directory that contains zero or more Python modules.
+Note that a directory is the same as what people call a ‘folder’ on Windows.
 A Python package can contain sub-packages, which are also directories containing modules.
-Python packages always contain a special file, named __init__.py
+Each package always includes a special file named __init__.py.
+You’ll learn exactly what this mysterious file is for and how to use it to make your package easier to import.

 Structure of a Python package